 HPU President Nido Qubein reflects on his friendship of nearly three decades with Casey Kasem, who died Sunday.

 Forty years ago, High Point native Susan Griffin Fisher became the first — and only — Miss High Point to be crowned Miss North Carolina.

 Ten years before Miss High Point won the Miss North Carolina Pageant, Miss Thomasville did the same thing.

-Guide Posts of Strength, a local cancer advocacy group, next week will host the second program in its survivorship series focusing on the physical side effects of cancer.
+Guide Posts of Strength, a local cancer advocacy group, next week will host the third program in its survivorship series focusing on nutrition for cancer patients.

 If the World Cup seems a little too global for you, a new exhibit at the High Point Museum might be more your, um, cup of tea.

 On Saturday afternoon, as the country officially observes Flag Day, the High Point Museum will serve as an official location for “Raise It Up!
 Anthem For America,” a national sing-along event for people to come together and sing the national anthem.